Turning the Buoys

 • NOTE: some crews may choose to ‘pick up’ one stroke side rower at a time.
 The call may be something like: “Go four, go six, go two.”

 6. When the boat is somewhat straight, the coxswain may call for power strokes to get the boat back up to speed.
-Rowers will complete the power and the team will then transition into their race pace and rhythm.
+Rowers will complete the power strokes and the team will then transition into their race pace and rhythm.

 Tips for rudder use when turning around the buoys